idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 # INL HPC Pre-Built MOOSE

-While operating on one of our [!ac](INL) [!ac](HPC) clusters, there exists the option of using pre built versions of MOOSE.
+While operating on one of the [!ac](INL) [!ac](HPC) clusters, there exists the option of using pre-built versions of MOOSE.
 To request access to these clusters, please follow the instructions on [INL's Nuclear Computational Resource Center](https://inl.gov/ncrc/) website.

 Once access has been granted, log into Sawtooth or Lemhi using either [inl/hpc_ondemand.md]